 A video game, Cabbage Patch Kids: Adventures In The Park, was developed by Konami and released for the ColecoVision and the MSX.

 The television series is currently available on demand on some cable/satellite providers on Kabillion through a service called "Girls Rule!"

 This product exhibits the following tropes:

-- Hair-Raising Hare - Cabbage Jack is an anthropomorphic jackrabbit who helps Lavendar kidnap the kids.
+- Hair-Raising Hare: Cabbage Jack is an anthropomorphic jackrabbit who helps Lavender kidnap the kids.

 - Intimate Marks: The toys have the signature of Xavier Roberts on their buttocks.

-- Would Hurt a Child - Lavendar McDade constantly seeks to enslave the Cabbage Patch Kids to work in her gold mine.
+- Would Hurt a Child: Lavender McDade constantly seeks to enslave the Cabbage Patch Kids to work in her gold mine.